 An antenna will surely work without an amplifier.
 The amplifier is there just to enhance the strength as a signal booster of your antenna signals.
 If the signals are strong on their own you won’t even bother to get an amplifier.

-If everything is fine, look for the coaxial cable issues and fix it.
-After all this you are good to go.
+If everything is fine, look for the coaxial cable issues and fix them.
+After all this, you are good to go.

 Do let us know your thoughts after applying the following guide above.
 Also, make sure to comment down below what you would like to hear from us next.